-Let's assume a stream-aligned development team which is independently able to deliver value in some form, such as feature updates in a section of the application.
+Let's assume a feature team (or a stream-aligned team) which is independently able to deliver value in some form, such as feature updates in a section of an application.
 The team has strong expertise in back-end and front-end development, software architecture, product management, and UI design.
 The team automatically merges any changes which pass the pipeline stages directly into the main trunk.
-Changes are hidden from end users through feature toggles.
+Work in progress is hidden from end users through feature toggles.

 How does a test specialist fit into this team?